apache/james-project/src/adr/0043-avoid-elasticsearch-on-critical-reads.md

 Relying on more software for every read also harms our resiliency as ElasticSearch outages have major impacts.

-Also we should mention our ElasticSearch implementation in Distributed James suffer the following flows:
+Also we should mention our ElasticSearch implementation in Distributed James suffers the following flaws:
- - Updates of flags leads to updates of the all Email object, leading to sparse segments
+ - Updates of flags lead to updates of the all Email object, leading to sparse segments
  - We currently rely on scrolling for JMAP (in order to ensure messageId uniqueness in the response while respecting limit & position)
  - We noticed some very slow traces against ElasticSearch, even for simple queries.

 Regarding Distributed James data-stores responsibilities:
- - Cassandra is the source of truth for metadata, its storage need to be adapted to known access patterns.
+ - Cassandra is the source of truth for metadata, its storage needs to be adapted to known access patterns.
- - ElasticSearch allows resolution of arbitrary queries, and perform full text search.
+ - ElasticSearch allows resolution of arbitrary queries, and performs full text search.

 ## Decision